 Putting these kinds of risks aside, there are lots of positive reasons to get a will.
 One biggie is that it lets you appoint guardians for your minor children.
 Without a will, the courts will litigate the matter of who will raise your children in the event you and your spouse pass away while they are still minors.
 Adding insult to injury, the expense for all of this comes out of your estate, leaving less for the children and their government-appointed new parents.
 Isn’t this reason enough to get a will?
 I think so.

 God Loves You….but He Doesn’t Care if your Papers are in Order

 Is getting a will in place tomorrow morning necessary?
 Maybe, but probably not.
 On the other hand, people get overly stressed about getting their affairs in order…so much so that they end up doing nothing at all.
 And, as I’ve described, doing nothing is almost always a terrible idea rife with risk and unexpected results.

-The author is GuideOn Legal Services (GLS) founder Jack Grimes, a military veteran, former Intelligence Community executive, small business owners and JAG Corps Reserve Officer with over 17 years of experience in estate planning.
+The author is GuideOn Legal Services (GLS) founder Jack Grimes, a military veteran, former Intelligence Community executive, small business owner, and JAG Corps Reserve Officer with over 20 years of experience in estate planning.
 He is among a limited number of attorneys in the country with an LL.M.
-(Masters of Law) in Estate Planning and Elder Law.
-The GLS motto, Live Long, End Strong® epitomizes the full life-cycle approach Jack takes to estate planning.
+(Master of Laws) in Estate Planning and Elder Law.
+The GLS motto Live Long, End Strong® epitomizes the full life-cycle approach the firm takes to estate planning.
 It starts with the end in mind, and then builds a lifetime and legacy plan, culminating in the peace of mind that comes with protecting your family's future by preserving assets from taxes, probate costs, legal issues, and unnecessary financial risk.